-- 12 The righteous will flourish like palm trees; they will grow like the cedars of Lebanon. - 13 They are like trees planted in the house of the LORD, that flourish in the Temple of our God, - 14 that still bear fruit in old age and are always green and strong.
+- The righteous will flourish like palm trees; they will grow like the cedars of Lebanon. - They are like trees planted in the house of the LORD, that flourish in the Temple of our God, - that still bear fruit in old age and are always green and strong.

 One of the benefits of God given to us in Psalm 103 is that our youth will be renewed like the eagle's.
-God's Word promises the ability to bear fruit even in old age and the blessing of remaining "green and strong", or fresh and flourishing.
-Of course we have to do our part in walking in this blessing of God.
-But it is ours and we should walk in it, so that we can be useful for God and for the purposes of His Kingdom.
+God's Word promises the ability to bear fruit even in old age and the blessing of remaining "green and strong" or fresh and flourishing.
+Of course, we must do our part in walking in this blessing of God.
+But it is ours, and we should walk in it so that we can be useful for God and for the purposes of His Kingdom.

-Testifying to Generations to Come
+Testifying to generations to come

-- 17 You have taught me ever since I was young, and I still tell of your wonderful acts. - 18 Now that I am old and my hair is gray, do not abandon me, O God!
-Be with me while I proclaim your power and might to all generations to come.
+''' Psalm 71:17,18 (GNT) You have taught me ever since I was young, and I still tell of your wonderful acts.
+Now that I am old and my hair is gray, do not abandon me, O God!
+Be with me while I proclaim your power and might to all generations to come. '''

 Continue to do what God has called you to do.
-Continue to proclaim Him, His power and His works to generations to come.
+Continue to proclaim Him, His power, and His works to generations to come.

-Whether Together or Alone, Run the Race to the Finish
+Whether together or alone, run the race to the finish